 December 2020 – Electric vehicle batteries are set to dictate the agenda for the original equipment manufacturers over the next few years.

-Unipart Logistics Automotive Director Richard Hankinson discusses the rapid rise of Electric vehicle batteries are set to dominate the agenda for the original equipment manufacturers over the next few yearselectric vehicles, and the challenges facing manufacturers when it comes to the battery.
+Unipart Logistics Automotive Director Richard Hankinson discusses the rapid rise of electric vehicles and the challenges facing manufacturers when it comes to the battery.

 How does electrification fit into the mega trends driving the automotive industry?